 Whenever I watch a movie on television I feel that I am peering into another world through a silly little window.
 It is as though someone had invited me to a party, but when I got there I had to stand outside and just look in through the window!
 I always want to get through the window and be inside that world.
 If VS movies ever happen, I and millions of other people will be able to do just that.

 Finally, I am going to take the opportunity to mention something that is becoming very popular in films - 3D.
 First of all, as a physicist I am aware that in normal life 3D, or stereoscopic vision as it is more properly called, depends on the separation between the eyes, which is only about 2 1/2 inches.
 The depth perception which this affords only works on objects fairly close to the head - about arm's length in fact.
 3D thus has very little importance in everyday life, and is useful only for tasks which take place close to the head such as threading a needle.
 In the UK you can even pass the standard driving test with only one good eye!
 It follows that in movies, 3D must be classed as special effects which will work in animated films and computer games but not in films which purport to show real life.
 I have seen one 3D movie, The Hobbit, and it proved that everything I have said is true.
 I hardly noticed the 3D effect and I soon forgot all about it.
 I am at a loss to understand why the phrase 3D has become so popular when it means so little.
-I suspect that it is mainly used by advertisers to impress the the public.
+It is just a catchword used to impress the the public.